-B=j3 On Mon lay afternoon last a fire broke ut in an outhouse of Dr. A. W. Thomson, which consumed two buildings and most of their contents-flour, bacon, 150 bushels select cotton seed, peas, corn, and many other articles of valne.
+On Mon lay afternoen last a fire broke out in an outhouse of Dr. A. W. Thomson, which consumed two buildings and most of their contents-flour, bacon, 150 bushels select cotton seed, peas, corn, and many other articles of value.
 Fortunately the wind was blowing strong from the dwelling house or that would have been destroyed also.
 It is supposed that the fire originated from the kitcken stove pipe.

-BOR.
-We regret to state that on Monday last, spark of fire from the steam engine belonging to Mr. John P. McKissick, about three miles above this town, was blown between some bales of cotton, and the wind being strong it soon blazor to the state of the stopped mimost entirely destroyed eight bales.
-The fire occurred at the same time that Dr. Thomson's houses were burning.
+We regret to state that on Monday last, spark of fire from the steam engine belonging to Mr. John P. McKissick, about three miles above this town, was blown between some bales of cotton, and the wind being strong it soon blazed and house it could be stopped almost entirely destroyed eight bales.
+The fire oc-curred at the same time that Dr. Thomson's houses were burning.

-fered our citizens to obtain finely executed Pho- can't untie the knot by fair means, they have should be inaugurated or there would be a fight, tographs.
-Mr. Judd has rented for a short time proved themselves as expert in cutting through all this delay, anxiety and fraud would have the admirable room just below the Post office, such knots as burglars are in boring through been prevented, which was fitted up year before last expressly the door or shutter of a store for robbery. for a Photograph Gallery, by Mr. Pearson, and invites all who wish Photographs taken to call and examine specimens of his work.
+1 A most excellent opportunity is now offered our citizens to obtain finely executed Photographs.
+Mr. Judd has rented for a short time the admirable room just below the Post office, which was fitted up year before last expressly for a Photograph Gallery, by Mr. Pearson, and invites all who wish Photographs taken to call and examine specimens of his work.